Haar null and Haar meager sets: a survey and new results: List of open questions

-\begin{restate}{que:shmsigmaideal}[Darji] Is the system of strongly Haar meager sets a $\sigma$-ideal? \end{restate}
+\begin{restate}{que:shmideal} Is the system of strongly Haar meager sets an ideal? \end{restate}

-These two questions are asked in \cite{Da}.
-A positive answer for the first of them would imply that the second can be answered positively, too.
-For the first problem \autoref{exa:shmproofproblem} shows that a simple, natural idea does not yield a positive answer.

-\begin{restate}{que:steinhausgen} Let $A$ be a Borel (or universally measurable) subset in the Polish group $G$ that is not Haar null (or not generalized Haar null, or not Haar meager).
-Is it true that the $AA^{-1}$ contains a neighborhood of $1_G$? \end{restate} The question above is main problem of \autoref{ssec:steinhaus}, where we describe lots of partial results (there are groups where the answer is negative, but some weaker variants can be answered positively).
+The following question is the main problem of \autoref{ssec:steinhaus}, where we describe lots of partial results (there are groups where the answer is negative, but some weaker variants can be answered positively): \begin{restate}{que:steinhausgen} Let $A$ be a Borel (or universally measurable) subset in the Polish group $G$ that is not Haar null (or not generalized Haar null, or not Haar meager).
+What can we say about the groups $G$ where $1_G \in \Int(AA^{-1})$ is neccessarily satisfied? \end{restate}

+The following question is the main problem of \autoref{ssec:decomposition}, where we describe lots of positive partial results:

-\begin{restate}{que:darji}[Darji] Can every uncountable Polish group be written as the union of two sets, one meager and the other Haar null? \end{restate}
+\begin{restate}{que:darji}[Darji \cite{DaOP}] Can every uncountable Polish group be written as the union of two sets, one meager and the other Haar null? \end{restate}

-The question above is main problem of \autoref{ssec:decomposition}, where we describe lots of positive partial results.
-It appears first in \cite{DaOP}.